hschletz/NADA/README.md

     }

 The Nada class will be available via the composer-generated autoloader.
-If you don't install via composer, your code has to include Nada.php manually.
+If you don't install via composer, your code has to implement it's own [PSR-4](http://www.php-fig.org/psr/psr-4/) compliant autoloader or load classes manually.

 Usage